Salted Pecan Pie Tarts

-- Place the dough rounds into a 24-count mini muffin pan(s).
+- Place the dough rounds into a greased 24-count mini muffin pan(s).
 Press the dough flat into the bottom of the crevice and up the sides.
 Then chill the entire pan in the refrigerator for 20 minutes.

-- Preheat the oven to 325F degrees.
+- Preheat the oven to 325°F (163°C).
 Once the dough has chilled for 20 minutes, pre-bake the tart crusts for 7 minutes.
 This allows the bottom of the crust to be properly baked and not become soggy from the liquidy pecan filling.

 - Prepare the filling by melting the butter in a small bowl in the microwave or using a stovetop.
 Allow to slightly cool for a few minutes.
 Whisk the brown sugar, egg, vanilla, nutmeg, and cinnamon together in a medium bowl.
 Whisk in the melted butter, then stir in the pecans.

-- Remove the tart crusts from the oven when they're finished and spoon 1 teaspoon of the filling into each.
+- Remove the tart crusts from the oven when they're finished and spoon 1-2 teaspoons of the filling into each.
 Top with coarse salt.

-- Turn the oven up to 350F and bake the tarts for 14-16 more minutes.
+- Turn the oven up to 350°F (177°C) and bake the tarts for 14-16 more minutes.
 Be careful not to overbake.
 Once you see the crust begin to slightly brown after about 15 minutes, the tarts are done.
 Mine took 15 minutes exactly.

 - Allow the tarts to cool completely in the pan before serving.
 (A spoon helps get them out easily.)
 Top with a dollop of whipped cream or even a small drizzle of pure maple syrup.
 Leftovers are great for up to 3 days - store covered at room temperature or in the refrigerator.

 - Make ahead tip: The filling can be made 1 day in advance and stored covered in the refrigerator.
 Pie crust can also be made in advance, see make ahead instructions in its recipe.
 You can freeze the tarts for up to 2-3 months.
 Thaw overnight in the refrigerator.